CS-NextClient/NextClient/README.md

 ### Main features:
  - Protector - protects the client from malicious commands from the server
  - Advanced video settings - FOV fix on 16:9 resolutions, ability to adjust FOV and separately adjust FOV for first person model
- - Advanced kill feed - support for advanced kill feed [regamedll](https://github.com/s1lentq/ReGameDLL_CS/pull/858), displaying kill icons: through the wall, through smoke, without aiming, jumping, dominating, etc.
+ - Advanced killfeed - support for advanced killfeed [regamedll](https://github.com/s1lentq/ReGameDLL_CS/pull/858), displaying kill icons: through the wall, through smoke, without aiming, jumping, dominating, etc.
  - Advanced crosshair settings - added new crosshair types: dot, T-shaped, circle
- - 2 GUI schemes with the ability to change them through the settings, and the ability to add your own schemes without deleting the old ones.
+ - 2 GUI schemes with the ability to change them through the settings, and the ability to add your own schemes without deleting the old ones
- - Display more than 255hp when using [server module](https://github.com/CS-NextClient/NextClientServerApi).
+ - Display more than 255hp when using [server module](https://github.com/CS-NextClient/NextClientServerApi)
  - Display number and size of remaining files, total file size and upload speed when connected to the server
  - Color chat in console
- - Support for weapon models with inspection animations
- - Various improvements from csldr (see cvars section)
+ - Various improvements from [csldr](https://github.com/mikkokko/csldr) for viewmodel:
+   - Adjustable origin
+   - Alternative bob from CS:GO 1.0.0.40
+   - Sway/lag
+   - Viewmodel shifting can be disabled
+   - Client-side weapon inspecting
+   - Bone controlled camera movement

 ### Features for amxmodx developers:
- - cvars sandbox, the ability to change cvars for a client (from a limited list) while a client is on the server
+ - Cvars sandbox, the ability to change cvars for a client (from a limited list) while a client is on the server
- - kill feed customization
+ - Killfeed customization
  - Sprite API, control of sprites on the screen
- - extended FOV message
+ - Extended FOV message
- - support for viewmodel effects
+ - Support for viewmodel effects
- - separate pre-cache for regular cs 1.6 client and NextClient
+ - Separate precache for regular cs 1.6 client and NextClient
- - pre-cache of hud.txt and other standard resources
+ - Precache of hud.txt and other standard resources

 ### New cvars
 <details>